The 7 Key Features Every Additive Manufacturing Workflow Software Should Include

 Who is responsible for the next action

-This helps reduce delays, keep customers informed, and improve overall accountability across your production floor.
+This visibility helps reduce delays, keeps customers informed, and improves overall accountability across your production floor.

 2. Digital Thread & Full Traceability

-You need to know exactly who touched what, when, and how.
-Workflow software must:
+You must know exactly who touched what, when, and how.
+Workflow software needs to:

 Track every step of the process